 You will see we are not vegetarians, but we could be because our diet is filled with vegetables from our own sustainable gardens.
 We eat our own veggies 360 days a year.
-Therefore, we do our best to grow as organically as possible, although we are not certified.
+We grow organically—although we are not certified.
 Eating more vegetables is what the doctors are prescribing!
 Literally, doctors are now writing prescriptions to eat more veggies!
 And when you start with the freshest possible product, your meals will taste much better and provide you with the most nutrients.

 As a member of our CSA, one should not expect to have quantities of food which need to be preserved.
 We prepare our CSA Boxes with the vegetable requirements of a family of four in mind.
 What we want to show here are ways in which food can be preserved when plentiful.